Reckziegel/FFP/cran-comments.md

 0 errors | 0 warnings | 0 note

 * I've used `\donttest{}` in `double_decay()` and `view_on_copula()` examples because they take more than 5 secs to run.

-* This is the second time I'm submitting the package to CRAN this week.
-I have fixed a remaining note by passing the `xts` package to suggests.